leeferfeefer/concourse-query-user/README.md

 #### Note:
-* This solution makes use of osascript which only works for Mac:
+* This solution makes use of osascript which only works for Mac
-  * A solution for Windows has not been worked on yet
 * Using the example pipeline configuration assumes you have a darwin worker running